I am a lover of rituals, and I have seen how small shifts can make a big impact.

 I love this one because it allows me to stay in bed for 5 extra minutes each morning.
 As soon as I wake up, I don’t jump straight out of bed.
 Instead, I allow myself to relish in the realization that I’ve awoken to a new day, with new opportunities.
 For the first 5 minutes of my day, I relish in gratitude for all that I have, remembering how fortunate I am and thanking the universe for blessing me with so much.

-2. Sit quietly and be still, or meditate, or pray.
+2. Sit quietly and be still, or meditate, or pray, or visualize.

 It sounds so easy, but it’s not always easy to stop what we’re doing and be where we are… that is, until we practice it.
 If we can set aside five minutes a day to sit quietly, close our eyes, and just breathe, it immediately resets our system and reconnects us with our highest and truest self again.